Milk & Kisses

-Milk & Kisses is the eighth and final studio album by Scottish alternative rock band Cocteau Twins, issued by Fontana Records in March 1996.
+Milk & Kisses is the eighth and final studio album by Scottish rock band Cocteau Twins, released on 15 April 1996 in the United Kingdom by Fontana Records and on 14 May 1996 in the United States by Capitol Records.
 It proved to be their last; a meeting two years later to record a new album ended with the breakup of the band.

-Background and recording
+Background

+Commenting on the inspiration for the title Milk & Kisses for the album, lead singer Elizabeth Fraser said "a friend was kind of comforting me on the phone and they were just being so sweet, really.
+They had empathy for what I was going through, and they said, 'I wish I could get the poison out of you.
+I wish I could just take it out of you and replace it with milk and kisses.'
+And I just thought that was really brilliant!
+It's beautiful, isn't it?
+I kept hearing it and feeling so good about it, it seemed right to use it".
+On the process of the recording of the album, Robin Guthrie claimed "making this record was a very joyous experience.
+It only took two months to record, which for us is amazing.
+Simon used to come into the studio in the daytime to do his thing, then I would come in at night to do mine, and then Liz would come in when neither one of us was around.
+We were never in the studio at the same time.
+This time, we really were together much of the time".
+Raymonde later recalled of Milk & Kisses "the brilliant thing about this album is that it all happened so fast.
+Robin and I would write a song and then not have to wait around forever the muse to visit Liz".

 The song "Rilkean Heart" was an homage to Jeff Buckley, who was a lifelong lover of the work of poet Rainer Maria Rilke.

-The Japanese edition of Milk & Kisses contained two bonus tracks ("Flock Of Soul" and "Primitive Heart").
-The Hong Kong edition contained a duet version of "Serpentskirt" sung by Elizabeth Fraser with C-pop artist Faye Wong.
+The Japanese edition of Milk & Kisses contains two bonus tracks—"Flock of Soul" and "Primitive Heart".
+The Hong Kong edition contains a duet version of "Serpentskirt" sung by Elizabeth Fraser with C-pop artist Faye Wong.
 Wong later recorded an acoustic version of "Rilkean Heart" for her 1997 album Faye Wong, on which Guthrie and Raymonde also wrote a new song, "Yu Le Chang" ("Amusement Park"), for her.
 In 2013, Sarah Brightman covered their song "Eperdu" on her album Dreamchaser.